pshrmn/understanding-rollup/nodes.md

 #### Behaviors

-* bind - set node's subject to the its argument.
-Throw error if the update is not legal.
-If the subject is an `Identifier`, find the id's declaration node, set that node's `isReassigned` property to true and add "number" to the declaration's possible values
+* bind - Throw error if the update is not legal.
+If the subject is an `Identifier`, find the id's declaration node, set that node's `isReassigned` property to true.
+Finally, call `Node.bind`
-* hasEffects - return result of calling `isUsedByBundle`
+* hasEffects - return `included` or result of calling argument node's `hasEffectsWhenAssigned`
-* initialiseNode - add to bundle's array of dependent expressions
-* isUsedByBundle - return result of calling `isUsedByBundle` (same as `hasEffects`)

 ### VariableDeclaration